Witness (Spooky Tooth album)

-Witness is an album released by Spooky Tooth in 1973.
-For this album, original drummer Mike Kellie returned and substantially replaced Bryson Graham.
+Witness is a studio album released by Spooky Tooth in 1973.
+For this recording, original drummer Mike Kellie returned and substantially replaced Bryson Graham.
 Gary Wright remained the dominant songwriter at this stage of the band's history.
-Co-lead singer Mike Harrison left the band following the release of the album.
+Co-lead singer Mike Harrison left the band following the LP's release.
 The album was remastered and re-released on compact disc (CD) in January 2005 by Repertoire Records.

-The album art cover features the Eye of Providence.
+The cover art features the Eye of Providence.

 Track listing

 All songs written by Gary Wright, except where noted.